guikarai/PERA/data-collection-linux.md

-# Pervasive Encryption Readiness & Deployment Assessment
-# Data collection for Linux on IBM Z and KVM
+# PERDA - Data collection for Linux on IBM Z and KVM
 There are both sar data and Configuration/Display dumps to be collected.

 # 1. SAR and Systems data